KaiYan289/CEIP/README.md

 CEIP/RL: the code for RL runs.

+CEIP/robotics: substituting part of the code in gym for fetchreach; see dependency section below for details.

 ## Dependency

 As multiple sets of environment is needed, virtual environment like anaconda are strongly recommended.